whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-21-Rifle-Paper-Co-LeSportsac-Bag-Review.md

 <p>When I first got the email of the launch, I knew I had to buy one asap!
 I'm obsessed with <a href="www.riflepaperco.com">Rifle Paper Co.</a> and what better brand to collaborate with for bags then LeSportsac.</p>

 <p>After going back and forth between a few of the bags, I finally decided on purchasing a bag and added a cosmetic bag at the last minute (of course).
-Shipping only took 2 business days and I finally have my hands on them today, yay!</p>
+Shipping was fast since they use Priority Mail 2-business day, and I finally have my hands on them today, yay!</p>

 <center><img src='/images/RiflePaperLeSportsacBox.jpg'></center>
 <p>When I first saw the package, I didn't know who or where it came from.
 As you can see, there's no brand packaging, just a brown box with a regular white shipping label.</p>